rellimmot/minimal-mistakes/_portfolio/lenny-robot.md

 ### Stepper Drive Systems

 Two Wantai DQ542MA 2-phase hybrid stepper motor drivers are used, one for each axis.
-The axis's are configured via onboard dip switches, which will vary per application in current and microstepping.
+The axis are configured via onboard dip switches, which will vary per application in current and microstepping.
 Attention should be paid to proper chassis grounding methods, noise mitigation, and isolation from control systems as observed with this particular driver despite its onboard optically isolated signal I/O.

 ### Connectors and Cabling